Department of Nutritional Sciences

 Students will be trained to look beyond the disease and see the whole patient.
 They will be required to examine the disparities in our healthcare system and consider how RDNs can help combat these inequities.
 We expect our graduates to be professionals who practice with integrity, compassion, and a commitment to equitable care and social justice advocacy.

 Kati Fosselius, MS, RDN, LDN

-Director, MS in Nutrition and Dietetic Practice Program
+Director, MS in Nutrition & Dietetic Practice Program

 The Accreditation Council for Education in Nutrition and Dietetics (ACEND) released the Future Education Model Accreditation Standards for programs in nutrition and dietetics.
 These accreditation standards integrate didactic coursework with supervised experiential learning in a competency-based curriculum designed to prepare nutrition and dietetics practitioners for future practice.